abdeoliveira/snapxi/README.md

 Script to manipulate BTRFS snapshots optimized to Void's xbps package manager.

-# Dependencies
+# Dependency

 - Ruby

+# Configuration

-- `snapxi` also expects a few things to work properly:
+- `snapxi` expects a few things to work properly:

 1. a subvolume `@` mounted to `/`.